-Israel Tightens COVID 'Green Pass' Rules, Sparking Protest
+Israel Tightens COVID 'green Pass' Rules, Sparking Protest

-Israel is the first country to make a booster shot a requirement for its digital vaccination passport.
-The move is widely seen as a step to encourage booster vaccination among those who have yet to receive a third dose.
+Technical problems hamstrung the Health Ministry’s rollout of the updated green pass — a kind of digital vaccination passport — as millions of Israelis tried to reissue digital documentation that would allow entry to shops, restaurants, cultural events, gyms and other indoor venues.

-Under the new guidelines, people must have received a booster shot to be eligible for a green pass.
-Those who have received two vaccine doses, and those who have recovered from coronavirus, will be issued passes valid for six months after the date of their vaccination or recovery.
+Under Sunday’s new guidelines, people eligible for a green pass must have received a booster shot.
+Those who have received two vaccine doses, or those who have recovered from coronavirus, are only eligible for six months after the date of their vaccination or recovery.

 Scores of Israelis staged demonstrations around the country in protest of the green pass system, with convoys of cars clogging morning commutes as many Israelis returned to work Sunday after September’s Jewish High Holidays.
 Opponents of the system said it is a form of forced vaccination.